JoaoDDuarte/-Optimal-Parameters-and-Complexity-for-Crossbred-Algorithm/README.md

   -o FILENAME, --filename FILENAME
                         CSV File to save results.
   --quick, --no-quick   Whether to perform an faster version of the experiment (very rarely, may
                         produce some slightly sub-optimal results).
-Does not apply to hybrid F5.
+Does not apply to hybrid F5, fes and FXL.
   --quickest, --no-quickest
                         Whether to perform an fastest version of the experiment (may produce some slightly sub-optimal results, takes priority over --quick).
-Does not apply to hybrid F5.
+Does not apply to hybrid F5, fes and FXL.

 Logging:
   Configure verbosity of logging